avuko/aiki/README.md

 9|2016/10/30	1|2016/12/13	4|2017/02/10	18|2017/03/29	10|2017/05/09
 ```

-Last but not least, what are the real world username/password combo's out there?
+Last but not least, what are the **real username/password combinations** used out there?

-Well, below is a list of user/password combinations which gave access to the
+Below is a list of user/password combinations which gave access to the
 devices attacking me.
 Please keep in mind that some systems will allow you to log
 in with just about any username and/or password (mostly badly configured open
 source media centers).
 I don't believe there are many honeypots amongst these,